 - Be genuinely interested in understanding why they self-harm and how they believe it helps them

 Harmony Hills offers comprehensive, individualized treatment for self-harm.
 Our team of clinical professionals will help your loved one uncover and treat the underlying mental health issues that trigger self-harm behaviors and learn healthy coping skills.
-Contact us at 855.494.0357 to learn more about our self-harm treatment program in Florida.
+Call 855.494.0357, connect with us online, or send us a direct chat to learn more about our self-harm treatment program in Florida.